devshorts/JEnumerable/README.md

 - Yield/Yield break (and infinite sequence generation)

 The functionality already exists with java 8 streams, but this is fun to do :)

+Initial benchmarks show that JEnumerable is comporable in speed to JDK8 streams.
+JDK8 streams, however, does parallelized optimizations which this does not, so can be bettter performant sometimes.

 Examples
 ---